openpnp/openpnp/ReferencePushPullFeeder.md

 The **Feed Pitch** is the mechanical tape transport per feeder actuation.
 If the Part Pitch is larger than that, OpenPnP will automatically actuate the feeder multiple times.
 If the Part Pitch is less than that, OpenPnP will automatically skip actuation and instead iterate between the pick locations.

 The **Rotation in Tape** setting must be interpreted relative to the tape's orientation, regardless of how the feeder/tape is oriented on the machine.
-Unfortunately, it seems there is no universal industry standard of how to interpret the orientation of the tape.
-Furthermore, your E-CAD library parts might have mixed orientation.
+Unfortunately, it seems there is no universal industry standard of how to interpret the orientation of parts or what is considered 0° inside the tape [(see here)](https://groups.google.com/g/openpnp/c/M93Ve67V-Xg/m/EpMJMLkFCAAJ).
+Furthermore, your E-CAD library parts might have legacy mixed orientations anyway.
 So let's proceed pragmatically as follows:

-1. Look at the neutral upright orientation of the part/package as drawn inside your E-CAD library.
-Look for the orientation of pin 1, polarity, cathode etc. This is 0° for the part.
+1. Look at the neutral upright orientation of the part package/footprint as drawn inside your E-CAD library.
+See where pin 1 is, how the polarity, the cathode etc. are oriented.
+This is your 0° for the part.
 2. Look at the tape with the sprocket holes on top.
-The direction of unreeling goes to the right and this is our 0° tape direction.
+The direction of unreeling goes to the right and this is our 0° tape orientation.
-3. Determine how the part is rotated inside the tape pocket, relative from its upright orientation (1).
+3. Determine how the part is rotated inside the tape pocket, relative from its upright orientation in (1).
 This is the **Rotation in Tape**.

 The **Multiplier** allows you to actuate the feeder multiple times to feed more parts per serving, as a speed optimization.
 This may reduce the feed time per part because the actuator is already at the right place and/or engaged in the mechanics.